 Writing is my passion and I believe in using quality writing prompts for kids or daily writing prompts.
 I can sit and write for hours on end, if I’m left alone and there are many children for whom writing is their love, too.

 While your children are out of school, for an indefinite period of time or their school will be closed for the rest of the school year, for some states like Kansas schools and California schools, I want to help to make sure that their writing skills are being maintained over the next few weeks or months.
+Are you one of those families who chose to homeschool or are faced with distance learning this school year?
+Well, this fantasy writing prompts for kids will come in handy.

 I also want to make sure that those students who love writing are receiving opportunities to write with guidance and support as best as possible.
 Using or providing writing prompts for kids or daily writing prompts is one way of doing this.

-Before, I jump into writing prompts for kids, one thing I would highly recommend is using some type of explicit grammar and writing instruction.
+Before I jump into writing prompts for kids, one thing I would highly recommend is using some type of explicit grammar and writing instruction.
 It could come from your child’s teacher or from an online learning resource.

 The one that I love and use with my K-5th grade students is Noredink .
 It is separated into grade levels and topics, allowing students to get support in the exact skill they need it in.
 Another reason I love Noredink is you can assign writing prompts for kids and the program will also score it for you.